Through travel and interacting with various cultures, Robert Odell has gained invaluable life experiences.

 Impact of Cold Water

-Out of all of my travels and experiences growing up as a "military brat," I was impacted the most when I entered "Cold Water".
-Agua Fria, Spanish for Cold Water, was were I became familiar with self-discipline, hard work and the importance of schoolwork.
+Out of my travels and experiences growing up as a "military brat," I was impacted the most when I got into "Cold Water."
+Agua Fria, Spanish for Cold Water, was where I became familiar with self-discipline, hard work, and the importance of schoolwork.

 The Great Southwest

 It took about three days for my father to drive my mother, me, and my younger brother and sister from Tennessee to Arizona.
-It was amazing to see the scenery change as we went further and further toward the “Great Southwest”.
-Arizona brings back memories of warm, dry climate, palm trees, innumerable cacti, tumble weeds, dust storms, orange trees in backyards, irrigation, and beautifully landscaped homes that had colored gravel and artificial grass for lawns.
+It was amazing to see the scenery change as we went further and further toward the “Great Southwest.”
+Arizona brings back memories of a warm, dry climate, palm trees, innumerable cacti, tumbleweeds, dust storms, orange trees in backyards, irrigation, and beautifully landscaped homes with colored gravel and artificial grass for lawns.

 A Town Called Goodyear

 We lived only a few miles from Phoenix in a little town called Goodyear.
 Goodyear was a bicycle-riding distance from Avondale, another little town.
 There was a Goodyear factory of some sort in the area.
 We would often see the “Goodyear blimp” hovering low in the sky above our home.
 Evidently, the town must have been named after the company.
 My father, an Air Force veteran, obtained housing for us in Goodyear while waiting for an opportunity to move into the military base housing.
 During our stay in Goodyear, I was walking distance from my new school.
 It was a AA school called Agua Fria Union High School.